phpfreak/Project-Pier/readme.txt

 Version
 ~~~~~~~

-This is version 0.8.6 - Enjoy!
+This is version 0.8.7 - Enjoy!

 ~~~~~~~~~~~~~~~~~~~
 STABLE
 ~~~~~~~~~~~~~~~~~~~

-This software is STABLE, that means it can be used for your projects.
+This software is BETA, that means it can not be used for your projects.

 ~~~~~~~~~~~~~~
 Reporting Bugs